RTEMS/rtems-docs/posix_users/scheduler.rst

 Directives
 ==========

 This section details the scheduler manager's directives.
 A subsection is dedicated to each of this manager's directives and describes the calling sequence, related constants, usage, and status codes.

+.. _sched_get_priority_min:

 sched_get_priority_min - Get Minimum Priority Value
 ---------------------------------------------------